bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 ## Expected Output

 Let's see how the graph looks!
-Save your OpenFEC.html and OpenFEC.js files.
-Look for OpenFEC.html and right click it.
+Save your `OpenFEC.html` and `OpenFEC.js` files.
+Look for `OpenFEC.html` in your file directory and right click it.
 Open the file with a web browser and it should look like below!

 ![img](https://lh4.googleusercontent.com/vrlUSf7GTKdVCinKZix2Lo8O5Mg0WE70j79mNBWtX7td2tRCp6sGvg2OJQnJO2fg34-enEqBEtlg9rRIF9YNSfhrh5O07Z2odv_oUvuyBjHozHjjfGHPIo0F4NOTUm0OkN6rQtWW)